Project-Counter/cop5/source/04-reports/04-item-reports.rst

 Filters and Attributes
 """"""""""""""""""""""

-The following table presents the values that can be chosen for the Item Master Report and that are pre-set for the Standard Views.
+The following table presents the values that can be chosen for the Item  Report and that are pre-set for the Standard Views of the Item Report.
 If a filter is not included in the request, the default applies.
-For the Standard Views an empty cell indicates that the filter is not applied.
+For the Standard Views of the Item Report an empty cell indicates that the filter is not applied.

-Table 4.q (below): Filters/Attributes for Item Master Report and Standard Views
+Table 4.q (below): Filters/Attributes for Item Report and Standard Views of the Item Report

 .. only:: latex